MiltonMullins/Go-Interviews/README.md

 Memory safety is the state of being protected from various software bugs and security vulnerabilities when dealing with memory access, such as buffer overflows and dangling pointers.

 Garbage Collection: In computer science, garbage collection (GC) is a form of automatic memory management.
 The garbage collector attempts to reclaim memory that was allocated by the program, but is no longer referenced; such memory is called garbage.

+**Concurrency:** In computer science, concurrency is the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or in partial order, without affecting the outcome.
+This allows for parallel execution of the concurrent units, which can significantly improve overall speed of the execution in multi-processor and multi-core systems.
+In more technical terms, concurrency refers to the decomposability of a program, algorithm, or problem into order-independent or partially-ordered components or units of computation.